 There were complaints about tourist crowds in the Lake District in England as far back as the 1850s.
-When I lived in York, England in the 1980s, disgruntled residents ran a campaign against the intrusion of too much tourism on their daily lives by printing and disseminating T Shirts that said “F*** Off Tourists!”
+When I lived in York, England in the 1980s, disgruntled residents ran a campaign against the intrusion of too much tourism on their daily lives by printing and disseminating T-Shirts that said “F*** Off Tourists!”

-The answer to these challenges is better run tourism.
+The answer to these challenges is better to run tourism.
 It’s really not rocket science – better coordination, scheduling and management can often dissipate many of these problems.